-For people on dialysis or with a weakened immune system, three doses are necessary.
-See the Additional dose of COVID-19 vaccine page for further information.
+For people on dialysis or with a weakened immune system, three doses are necessary, followed by a booster 3 months after the third dose.
+See the Additional or booster dose of COVID-19 vaccine page for further information.

 Making an appointment for the 2nd dose